api-platform/demo/README.md

 Custom Doctrine ORM Filter
 --------------------------

 This example shows how to implement a custom Doctrine filter.
-It's a generic filter that is applied by default when getting a collection but it can be disabled with a get parameter.
+It's a generic filter that is applied by default when getting a collection but one can disable it with a get parameter.

 * [Creating Custom Doctrine ORM Filters documentation](https://api-platform.com/docs/core/filters/#creating-custom-doctrine-orm-filters)
 * [Code in api/src/Filter](api/src/Filter)